oracle/terraform-provider-oci/website/docs/r/network_firewall_network_firewall.html.markdown

 * `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `ipv4address` - (Optional) IPv4 address for the Network Firewall.
 * `ipv6address` - (Optional) IPv6 address for the Network Firewall.
+* `nat_configuration` - (Optional) (Updatable) Nat Configuration request to use Nat feature on firewall.
+	* `must_enable_private_nat` - (Required) (Updatable) To allocate private NAT IPs to the firewall.
+The attached network firewall policy must also have NAT rules to enable NAT on any traffic passing through the firewall.
+The value of this field can not be false to release the NAT IPs given that the attached network firewall policy does not contains any NAT rules.
+The value of this field should be set to true if the network firewall policy being applied contains NAT rules.
 * `network_firewall_policy_id` - (Required) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Network Firewall Policy.
 * `network_security_group_ids` - (Optional) (Updatable) An array of network security groups [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) associated with the Network Firewall.
 * `subnet_id` - (Required) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the subnet associated with the Network Firewall.